sztanko/exaquery/README.md

 # Exaquery

-Exaquery is a ui for visualizing the timeline of exasol queries.
+Exaquery is a UI for visualizing the timeline of Exasol queries.
 It also allows you to see detailed (profiling) information on each query.

 Use touchpad's pinch & scroll functionality to zoom and move:

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/9c9HCIWPX6w/0.jpg)](https://www.youtube.com/watch?v=9c9HCIWPX6w)

 > **Warning:** UI is tested on Macbook Chrome only.
-No idea how thiss looks on other browsers.
+No idea how this looks on other browsers.

 ## Running